svdgraaf/serverless-basic-authentication/readme.md

           private: true
 ```

-After deploying, you can call the url like so:
+After deploying, you can call the endpoint with a basic auth username/password:

 ```
-curl -u foobar:[mykey] https://abckudzdef.execute-api.eu-west-1.amazonaws.com/dev/foo/bar
+curl -u [key-name]:[key-value] https://abckudzdef.execute-api.eu-west-1.amazonaws.com/dev/foo/bar
 "yay"
 ```

 How does this work?
 -------------------
-In Api Gateway, the custom authorized can also be used to supply the api key for a request.
-In this case, we lookup the api key on the fly through the api, and check if the key matches.
-If so, that key is used by Api Gateway for handling the calls.
+In Api Gateway, the custom authorizer function can also be used to supply the api key for a request.
+In this case, we lookup the api key on the fly through the api-gateway api, and check if the key matches.
+If so, we tell Api Gateway to use that key for handling the calls.

 PR's are appreciated!